Seraph of the End: Manga

 A spin-off gag manga to commemorate the anime adaptation, titled Serapetit!
 Seraph of the End four-frame manga (せらぷち!〜終わりのセラフ４コマ編〜, Serapuchi!
-Owari no Serafu 4-koma-hen), was serialized in the 17th and 18th issues of Jump SQ.19 from December 19, 2014, to February 19, 2015, and later serialized in Jump Square from April 4 to December 4, 2015.
-It also has been published on the Seraph of the End official website.
+Owari no Serafu 4-koma-hen), was serialized in Jump SQ.19 from December 19, 2014, to February 19, 2015, and later serialized in Jump Square from April 4 to December 4, 2015.
+It was also published on the Seraph of the End official website.

 A manga adapting the Guren Ichinose light novel series was serialized in Kodansha's Monthly Shōnen Magazine from June 6, 2017 to February 4, 2022.
-It will end in its twelfth volume, which will be released on March 4, 2022.
+It will end in its twelfth volume, released on March 4, 2022.
 At Anime Expo 2022, Kodansha USA announced that they licensed the series for English publication.